cwood/pyjolokia/README.md

 ================

 This is a pure pyhon jolokia client.
 I moduled its usage after the javascript version.
-Currently this will only support the protocol version 6
+Currently this will only support the protocol version 6.
+Also this was tested with python 2.7.
+Not sure if it is Python3, or older than python 2.4.

 Features
 -------------